swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 ### Runtime

-Proposal introduces new runtime function that is used to schedule task-less block of synchronous code on the executor by wrapping it into an ad hoc task.
+This proposal introduces a new runtime function that is used to schedule `deinit`'s code on an executor by wrapping it into a task-less ad hoc job.
 It does not do any reference counting and can be safely used even with references that were released for the last time but not deallocated yet.

-If no switching is needed, the block is executed immediately on the current thread.
+If no switching is needed, then `deinit` is executed immediately on the current thread.
 Otherwise, the task-less job copies priority and task-local values from the task/thread that released the last strong reference to the object.

 ```cpp
 using DeinitWorkFunction = SWIFT_CC(swift) void (void *);